Florian Teichtmeister child pornography scandal: Background

-Corsages director, Marie Kreutzer, told Austrian magazine Profil on 2 July 2022 that she learned about the rumors about one of the actors from Corsage "a long time ago" when the project was already underway, but as long as there are only rumors and no court-confirmed evidence, she will never remove or dismiss a staff member from the stage based on rumors, and if there are neither concrete allegations nor a procedure against someone, she would act as a judge if she reacted with consequences.
+Corsages director, Marie Kreutzer, told Austrian magazine Profil on 2 July 2022 that she learned about the rumors about one of the actors from Corsage "a long time ago" when the project was already underway, but as long as there were only rumors and no court-confirmed evidence, she would never remove or dismiss a staff member from the stage based on rumors, and that if there were neither concrete allegations nor a legal case against someone, she would be acting as a judge if she reacted with consequences.
 "There are neither concrete allegations nor those affected who have contacted authorities to articulate something concrete there.
 That's what makes the case so problematic.
 Even though I've worked very well with him and I like him, I can't put my hand on the fire for him.
-I do not check the reputation of my performers or my team.
+I do not check the reputation of my actors or my team.
 What lies in their past I cannot and do not want to research completely.
 I can only urge that official contact points be included and that all of this is not just carried out among colleagues and like-minded people.
 You have to take steps, not just talk about it behind closed doors.
 There were certainly reports about this man, but again they only came from people who were neither affected themselves nor had anything to testify directly.
 One should stick to the facts, because passing on rumors can seriously damage people; I appreciate Katharina Mückstein extremely for her attitude and her commitment to film politics, we are definitely on the same side.
 But I would definitely have chosen a different path", she said.

 On 9 January 2023, Corsages lead actress and executive producer, Vicky Krieps, was asked on Instagram about the alleged abuser in the film's cast, to which she replied: "So, a feminist film made by two women should be discarded because of the misconduct of a male colleague?
 (Second question) Who exactly is being harmed by this?
-But thanks for the mansplaining - always a pleasure."
+But thanks for the mansplaining — always a pleasure."